Jmen/infrastructure-template/README.md

 ### Boring Technology

-One of the main theme's of the technologies choices, is to pick boring technology that is well understood, stable, predictable and has a large community.
+One of the main theme's of the technologies choices is to pick boring technology that is well understood, stable, predictable and has a large community.
 This makes it easier for new developers to understand the codebase, and faster to solve problems when they arise.

 ### Free Tier / Scale to Zero